 Michelle Corteggiano, founder of ATI Attraction Marketing, has more than 20 years of experience in direct selling, marketing, sales, relationship building, and leadership.
 A nationally recognized social media speaker, strategist and author; her book, “Power of Attraction” has been featured in the media.

-Claire Crandell, B.A.-education, is a retired teacher, artist and grant writer with a certificate in EdTech.
-She has been studying and practicing meditation for more than 25 years.
+Claire Crandell, B.A., is a retired teacher, artist and writer who loves to explore our world through travel, photography, and hiking.
+She has been studying and practicing meditation for over 25 years.
+She currently works with Sylvan Learning Center.

 Joan D’Argo is an intuitive energy healer, teacher, and coach.
 With a gentle and compassionate approach, she helps people clear clutter, whether it’s physical, emotional, mental or spiritual.
 She recently completed her Level II Qigong certification with internationally acclaimed Lee Holden.

-Sherry Davis is a certified Food for Life cooking instructor with Physicians Committee for Responsible Medicine (PCRM).
-She helps northern Michigan residents learn how food impacts our health and how to make simple and nutritious recipes that promote health. (www.SherryDavisCooking.com)
+Sherry Davis is a certified Food for Life cooking instructor with Physicians Committee for Responsible Medicine (www.SherryDavisCooking.com).

 Andrea Deibler began her culinary education in the barbecue mecca of Kansas City.
-She then spent six years in Chicago honing her butchering and charcuterie skills.
-She currently works at 9 Bean Rows in Suttons Bay.
+She then spent six years in Chicago honing her butchering and charcuterie skills before moving to Michigan.

 Shawn Denton, M.S., B.S., teaches in the Business and Physical Education Areas at NMC.